Verity is a physics with teaching BSc (Hons) graduate. In her spare time, she likes to cook, read and play video games.

 The navigation of the spermbot is controlled using a magnetic field.
 A customized set of Helmholtz coils is used to create an artificial rotating magnetic field.
 Combined with an optical microscope, closed-loop control of the spermbots can be achieved .

-How Can It Help With Fertilisation?
+How Can it Help With Fertilisation?

-One of the suggested applications of the spermbot is in the field of in vivo reproduction.
+One of the suggested applications of the spermbot is in the field of in vitro reproduction.
 Sperm with very low mobility cannot usually penetrate and fertilise a female egg cell, and for some couples hoping to conceive this can put an end to their hopes.

 However, it is proposed that the spermbot can be used to ‘drive’ the sperm directly into the egg and fertilization can take place.
-The current likelihood of in vitro fertilization (IVF) being successful in women under 35 is around 32% , however, a oocyte fertilization was achieved 40-50% of the time (with one immotile sperm by ICSI) in a clinical practice .
+The current likelihood of in vitro fertilization (IVF) being successful in women under 35 is around 32% , however, oocyte fertilization was achieved 40-50% of the time (with one immotile sperm by ICSI) in clinical practice .